ACM40960/project-muskaan0902/README.md

 ### OBJECTIVE
 This study aims to develop a machine learning model integrated into a web-based application to facilitate the early prediction of PCOS using patient data.

+### INSTALLATION
+All the packages used are available in the Anaconda distribution of python

 ### DATASET
 The dataset has been sourced from:
 https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos which contains all physical and clinical parameters to determine PCOS and infertility related issues .